dfttoolkit package¶

 - align_main_axis_along_xyz() None [source]¶

-Align coordinates of rodlike molecules along specified axis
+Align coordinates of rodlike molecules along specified axis.

-- align_vector_to_vector(vector: ndarray[Any, dtype[float64]], vector_to_align: ndarray[Any, dtype[float64]])[source]¶
+- align_vector_to_vector(vector: ndarray[tuple[int, ...], dtype[float64]], vector_to_align: ndarray[tuple[int, ...], dtype[float64]])[source]¶

 Aligns a vector and the atomic coordiantes to a given vector.